 People ask me all the time what my top picks are when it comes to fair trade clothing brands.
-In the UK, there are tons, and I’m even seeing quite a few pop up in the US, but Canada doesn’t have nearly the same visibility.
+In the UK, there are tons, and I’m even seeing quite a few pop up in the US.
+Unfortunately, Canada doesn’t have nearly the same visibility.
 So today we’re going to change that!
 These are (in no particular order) my top 6 fair trade clothing brands in Canada.
 And in case you’re like me and love the convenience of online shopping, they’re all available for purchase online, too!

 If you’re not sure why fair trade matters or what fair trade is, please check out what fair trade is and why it’s important!
 It’ll give you the background you need to understand why I’m so passionate about ethical clothing brands.
 Why else would I do a whole post just on fair trade fashion? 🙂

 Now, I’m going to be super honest right now.
 Fair trade fashion has a bit of a reputation.
 If you’ve looked into it before, you may have heard words like hippie, boho, frumpy, and even ugly.
 So I’m well aware that fair trade doesn’t have the most stellar reputation when it comes to stylish clothing.
 And partly, that’s because fast fashion is really dangerous and fair trade knows it.
 That means staying on top of the very latest trend isn’t the top priority by any means.

 So how do we have fair trade clothing that we actually like while also avoiding fast fashion?

 Keeping it classic, that’s how.

 So today I’m going to list brands that are doing great work, as in making simple, not-too-dated pieces.
 That way, we can enjoy them as part of a more sustainable wardrobe for years to come!

 So without further ado let’s get into the Canadian fair trade clothing brands!